 The fig-leaf of 're-negotiation', the lengthy charade culminating in that non-event, the Dublin summit, was wholly and solely designed to cover up the about turn of the Wilson government.
-The man who two years ago called the EEC 'a Magna Carta for the barons of the multinational mega-corporations', now recommends it

-The other coalition, the opposition to the EEC, is not particularly left-wing, far from it.
+The man who two years ago called the EEC 'a Magna Carta for the barons of the multinational mega-corporations', now recommends it multinational mega-corporations', now recommends it The other coalition, the opposition to the EEC, is not particularly left-wing, far from it.
 But it does express, in however distorted a form, some of the aspirations of workers against the system.

-'Mr Healey's Budget, expected on 22 April, will demonstrate his total rejection of left-wing demands-from the National Executive Committee of the Labour Party, from the Tribune group of MPs and from the TUC-to reflate Britain's flagging economy,' noted the well-informed political correspondent of the Observer.
+rejection of left-wing demands-from the National Executive Committee of the Labour Party, from the Tribune group of MPs and from the TUC-to reflate Britain's flagging economy,' noted the well-informed political correspondent of the Observer.